Our Lost Goddesses

-Well, we must remember that fairy tales reflected the realities of life during the times in which they developed.
-And, frankly, up through the first half of the 20th century, those realities for women hadn’t changed much.
+But we must remember that fairy tales reflected the realities of life during the times in which they developed—and frankly, up through the first half of the 20th century, those realities for women hadn’t changed much.

-Feminism and women’s rights changed the opportunities available for women in the West, which is precisely why today’s Disney fairy tales reflect a different kind of heroine than their earlier films did.
+Feminist movements have changed, and continue to change, the opportunities available for women in the West, which is precisely why today’s Disney fairy tales reflect a different kind of heroine than their earlier films did.

 The Fairy Tale Heroine's Journey

-You may have heard of Joseph Campbell’s theory on the Hero’s Journey, which is a pattern found in many heroic myths and legends worldwide.
+You may have heard of Joseph Campbell’s theory on the hero’s journey, a pattern found in many heroic myths and legends worldwide.

-Well scholar and author Theodora Goss, who teaches fairy tales at the university level, has come up with her own theory, the "Fairy Tale Heroine’s Journey."
+Scholar and author Theodora Goss, who teaches fairy tales at the university level, has come up with her own theory: the fairy tale heroine’s journey.

 A version of this is available on Goss’ blog, but a longer and more developed version was published in Fairy Magazine, Issue 30.

-There are several stages to the journey Goss observed in many fairy tales.
+Goss observed several stages to the journey in many fairy tales.
 And she says (in the Fairy Magazine version):